-Chamomile German essential oil - Matricaria chamomilla L - Hungary
+Chamomile German - Essential Oil - Matricaria chamomilla L - Hungary - New directions Aromatics, Canada

 Botanical Name: Matricaria chamomilla L